-This is a ten minute interview (audio and edited transcript) I did with with Patricia Watkins on July 24-2020.
+This is a ten minute interview (audio and edited transcript) I did with Patricia Watkins on July 24-2020.
 Patrica is an experienced salesperson and sales executive who’s been helping companies drive sales for more than two decades.
 We discuss some of the challenges you need to manage during a major economic disruption.
 We look back at 9-11 and dotcom crash of 2001, the mortgage bubble of 2008-9, and the current Covid-19 disruption.
 Patricia outlines how upsell, cross-sell, and referral sales strategies can help sales efforts in a downturn.

 Interview with Patricia Watkins